Laura Thaut Vinson

 Research

-Currently, I have three peer-reviewed papers forthcoming in Politics & Religion, Ethnopolitics, and Sociological Methods & Research.
-This work is a result of collaboration with Peter Rudloff (Oklahoma State University) on a 2016 survey experiment carried out in Jos, Nigeria.
+My most recent publications below (2021) with Peter Rudloff (Oklahoma State University) are based on our work carrying out a 2016 survey experiment in Jos, Nigeria.
 This work looks at how the particular “ethnic” characterization of conflict (e.g., as religious vs. tribal) affects how community members perceive their ethnic counterparts and the root causes of the crises.

 My other research has been published in the Journal of Peace Research (with Jonas Bunte), Ethnopolitics, Voluntas: International Journal of Voluntary and Nonprofit Organizations, International Migration, and four edited volumes: The Oxford Handbook of Nigerian Politics (Carl Levan and Patrick Ukata, eds.), The Credibility of Transnational NGOs (with Michael Barnett and Janice Gross Stein), Religion and Development (with Ajaz Ahmed Khan), and Transforming America (with Carla DePriest).